 - Tumors of the pituitary gland

-Besides the treatment of the tumor, the gamma-knife is used for vascular malformations of the brain:
+Besides treating the tumor, gamma-knife can be used to treating vascular malformations of the brain, such as:

 - Arteriovenous malformations